Who Is Gwen Stefani?

 Singer, songwriter and designer Gwen Stefani was born on October 3, 1969, in Fullerton, California.
 Since rising to stardom as the lead singer of No Doubt, Stefani has become a popular and powerful figure in the world of music and fashion.

 Taught to sew by her mother, Stefani developed an interest in fashion early on.
-Her love of music was influenced by her older brother Eric who played a lot of recordings by such ska revival bands as Madness.
+Her love of music was influenced by her older brother Eric, who played recordings by such ska revival bands as Madness.
 With friend John Spence as the lead singer, Eric started the group No Doubt, and Gwen soon joined as their second vocalist.
 Stefani started dating fellow bandmate Tony Kanal around this time.

-In 2004, Stefani released her first solo album, Love.Angel.Music.Baby, which had more pop and club music sound than her work with No Doubt.
-The recording received a number of positive reviews.
-In making the album, Stefani worked with a number of well-known songwriters and producers, including Dr. Dre, Dallas Austin, and Linda Perry as well as her bandmate Tony Kanal.
-She reunited with Eve for the song "Rich Girl," which was one of the album's popular tracks.
-An even bigger hit was the infectious "Hollaback Girl," which was one of the most popular songs of the summer of 2005.
-As if her successful record was not enough, Stefani made her film debut as sex symbol Jean Harlow in The Aviator (2004) starring Leonardo DiCaprio.
+In 2004, Stefani released her first solo album, Love.Angel.Music.Baby, which had more of a pop and club music sound than her work with No Doubt.
+In making the album, Stefani worked with a number of well-known songwriters and producers, including Dr. Dre, Dallas Austin, Linda Perry, Kanal and Eve, with whom she delivered the hit song "Rich Girl."
+An even bigger hit was the infectious "Hollaback Girl," one of the most popular songs of the summer of 2005.

 No Doubt Reunited

-Stefani reunited with her No Doubt bandmates in 2012, performing together at the Teen Choice Awards that July, and announcing that they were working on a new album, Push and Shove (2012)—their first studio album together in nearly 11 years.
+After joining her No Doubt bandmates for a national tour in 2009, Stefani and the group reunited again in 2012.
+They performed together at the Teen Choice Awards that July and soon afterward released Push and Shove—their first studio album together in nearly 11 years.
 This recording is filled with the ska-influenced sound that helped make Stefani and the band world famous.
-No Doubt seemed to be determined to regain their earlier success, undertaking a heavy promotional and tour schedule to make this album their next big hit.
+No Doubt seemed determined to regain their earlier success, undertaking a heavy promotional and tour schedule to make the album their next big hit.

-In 2014, Stefani took her career in a new direction.
-She signed on to become a coach on the popular reality competition The Voice, filling in for a pregnant Christina Aguilera.
-Stefani and fellow rookie coach Pharrell Williams joined longtime Voice judges Blake Shelton and Adam Levine on the show for the program's seventh season.
+In 2014, Stefani took her career in a new direction by signing on to become a coach on the popular reality competition The Voice.
+Filling in for a pregnant Christina Aguilera, Stefani and fellow newcomer Pharrell Williams joined longtime Voice coaches Blake Shelton and Adam Levine for the program's seventh season.
 She later returned to a coaching seat for the ninth and 12th seasons.

 New Albums and Las Vegas Residency